-In Physics, students conduct laboratory and field investigations, use scientific methods during investigations, and make informed decisions using critical thinking and scientific problem solving.
-Students study a variety of topics that include: laws of motion; changes within physical systems and conversion of energy and momentum; forces; thermodynamics; characteristics and behavior of waves; and atomic, nuclear, and quantum physics.
-Students who successfully complete Physics will acquire factual knowledge within a conceptual framework, practice experimental design and interpretation, work collaboratively with colleagues, and develop critical thinking skills.
+In Physics, students conduct laboratory and field investigations, use scientific practices during investigations, and make informed decisions using critical thinking and scientific problem solving.
+Students study a variety of topics that include: laws of motion; changes within physical systems and conservation of energy and momentum, forces, characteristics and behavior of waves, and electricity and magnatism.
+Students will apply conceptul knowledge and collaborative skills to experimental design, implementation, and interpretation.

-Prerequisites: Biology and completion of or concurrent with Algebra I
+- Required prerequisites: Biology and completion of or concurrent enrollment in Algebra I - Physics 1 AP may substitute for Physics.